james-aguirre/c0323-code-solutions/css-syntax/css-syntax-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are the names of the individual pieces of a CSS rule?
+- What are the names of the individual pieces of a CSS rule? declaration, property, and value

-- In CSS, how do you select elements by their `class` attribute?
+- In CSS, how do you select elements by their `class` attribute? with dot notation

-- In CSS, how do you select elements by their tag name?
+- In CSS, how do you select elements by their tag name? by typing their tag name

-- In CSS, how do you select an element by its `id` attribute?
+- In CSS, how do you select an element by its `id` attribute? with pound notation

 ## Notes